maziac/DeZog/documentation/Usage.md

 	- "ZXNEXT": Paged memory as of the ZX Next (8k slots/banks).
 Banks R0a, R0b, R1a, R1b, 0-223.
 R0a/b and R1a/b is R0 or R1 but sliced in 8k chunks.
     - "COLECOVISION": Memory map for the Coleco Vision (8k slots, no banking).
     - "CUSTOM": For a custom memory layout.
 See [customMemory](#custommemory).
-- "ulaScreen": true/false.
-Defaults to false.
-If enabled it shows the contents of the ZX Spectrum screen.
+- "ulaScreen": "spectrum" | "zx81".
+Defaults to "spectrum".
+If enabled it shows the contents of the ZX Spectrum screen or that of a ZX81.
 ![](images/zsim_ula_screen.jpg)
-Note: The simulated ULA screen supports flashing of color attributes (bit 7 of color attribute).
-But this is stopped as long as you pause execution.
 - "zxBorderWidth": The displayed border width in pixels.
 If set to 0 then no border is displayed.
-Works only if ulaScreen is set to true.
+Works only if ulaScreen is enabled.
 - "cpuLoadInterruptRange": Default is 1.
 The number of interrupts to calculate the CPU-load average from.
 0 to disable.
 The CPU load is calculated by the number of executed t-states of all instructions without the HALT instruction divided by the number of all executed t-states.
 I.e. the time the CPU executes just HALT instructions is not considered as CPU load.
 Naturally, if you have turned off interrupts the CPU load is always 100%.
 Normally the average is calculated from interrupt to interrupt but you can extend the range to 2 or more interrupts.
 To disable the display choose 0.
 ![](images/zsim_cpu_load.jpg)
-- "vsyncInterrupt": Default is false.
-Enable it if you use zsim to emulate a ZX Spectrum.
-If enabled an interrupt is generated after ca. 20ms (this assumes a CPU clock of 3.5MHz).
 - "defaultPortIn": The default value that is read if the read port is unused.
 Allowed is 255 or 0.
 255 also sets the port as 'Open Collector', all triggered ports would be ANDed.
 Default to 0xFF.
 - "zxBeeper": true/false.
 Defaults to false.
 If enabled the ZX Beeper audio output is simulated.
 The generated audio has a noticeable delay.
 The output is visualized with a "0" or "1":
 ![](images/zxbeeper_on.jpg)